 - Bulked soils will be tested for compliance as non-hazardous "industrial" wastes by the subcontracted hauler/disposer and disposed of off-site.
 Earth Tech will collect IDW samples.
-Analysis and disposal of the samples will be the responsibility of the ANG. - Water in bulk storage will be either transported off-site by the subcontracted hauler/disposer for treatment/disposal or treated on-site with the excavation dewatering treatment system. - PPE will be disposed of off-site.
+Analysis and disposal of the samples will be the responsibility of the ANG. - Water in bulk storage will be treated on-site with the excavation dewatering treatment system. - PPE will be disposed of off-site.